 The figure in question is the central knight leading the group of other knights and royals in the crusade against the Hussites in 1427.
 He is Cardinal Henry Beaufort, who also features in the Just Judges panel and the main panel depicting the Adoration of the Lamb.
 He was in fact present in Ghent for the installation of the altarpiece in 1432.

 The area where detail has been lost in restoration is the red upper section of Beaufort’s right arm.
-Previously the folds in this are had been highlighted for a particular reason.
+Previously the folds in the sleeve had been highlighted for a particular reason.
 Now they have disappeared.
-The folds were meant to define a Holy Face cloth associated with Christ’s passion, and Van Eyck was stressing the fact that Beaufort had at some time possession of this relic, possibly the cloth known as the Manoppello Image.
-He also refers to this in the Just Judges panel and in at least two of his other paintings.
-Van Eyck also produced a painting of the Holy Face, the orginal version likely to be the Portrait of Christ housed in the Gemäldegalerie, Berlin.
+The folds were meant to define a Christian relic, and Van Eyck was stressing the fact that Beaufort had possession of this relic at some time.

 But now, seemingly, this subtle connection Van Eyck made in the Knights of Christ panel is lost unless the overpaint is rectified.
-There is other iconography close to the sleeve that is associated with the Holy Face image, but without the detail the composite and connection falls apart.
+There is other iconography close to the sleeve associated with the relic image, but now the detail is removed the composite and connection falls apart.